sackrin/schemaly/README.md

 // Create a collider to handle applying data to the schema const collider = Collision({
-    // Add the profile we are collideing with
+    // Add the profile we are colliding with
     model: profile,
     // Add the scope for this collide
     scope: ["r"],